Looking for a Great State to Launch a Startup?

 It took a lot of hard work to clear the area and make repairs.
 “It was a little bit of determination and a little bit of stupidity,” he says.
 “I knew growing up that I just loved to work, and I knew I could make this happen.”

 Though Joel faced setbacks, including low attendance and a lack of funds, he turned things around.
 Today, the ski area has doubled its lifts and tow ropes, and people come from all over to join in on the fun – 50,000 to 60,000 visitors make their way here each year.

-Perfecting Produce and Pie
+The Smalls: Perfecting Produce and Pie

 Three miles outside of Mondamin, Jim Small, along with his wife, Renee, and son, operates a 33-acre orchard, Small’s Fruit Farm, that has been in his family for five generations.